medialab/xan/docs/cookbook/dataviz.md

 ### Joy division plots

-The "Unknown Pleasures" album of the band Joy Division is important to the dataviz community because it reminds us of the existence of a kind of plot that used to be called a "ridge plot" and that is now called, cheekily, the joy division plot.
+The "Unknown Pleasures" album of the band Joy Division is important to the dataviz community because it reminds us of the existence of a kind of plot that used to be called a "ridge plot" and that is now called, cheekily, the "joy division plot".

 Here is the very famous cover of this album